 - Early studies in this phase usually utilize the dose-escalation designs to give an early estimate of dose-response and later studies may confirm the dose-response relationship for the indication in question by using recognized parallel dose-response designs.

-- Confirmatory dose-response studies may be conducted in phase II or left for phase III.
-Doses used in phase II are usually but not always less than the highest doses used in phase I.
+- Doses in phase II are usually but not always less than the highest doses used in phase I.

-Phase II studies are sometimes divided into Phase IIa and Phase IIb.
+Phase II studies sometimes consist of Phase IIa and Phase IIb.
 However, there is no formal definition for these two sub-categories, but

 - Phase IIa studies are usually pilot studies designed to demonstrate clinical efficacy or biological activity (also known as proof of concept’ studies)